-Curetis, as borrower, and the European Investment Bank, or EIB, as lender, entered into a finance contract, originally dated December 12, 2016, or the EIB Finance Contract (where applicable, as amended or restated), as amended by an amendment letter dated April 20, 2018, or the Amendment Letter, and by an amended and restated finance contract dated May 20, 2019, or the Amended and Restated EIB Finance Contract, providing for two term loan tranches in the aggregate principal amount of €25 million for the purpose of financing the development of novel test panels, e.g. for intra-abdominal infections and sepsis host response as well as urinary tract infection, cardiology associated infection and extended respiratory panels, as well as future panels on platforms such as the Unyvero Platform, including the necessary clinical trials to obtain the relevant regulatory approvals for market authorization and reimbursement, and capex for manufacturing expansion.
-The loan amount is split into two tranches, a first tranche of €10 million which was drawn down in April 2017 and a second tranche of up to an additional €15 million, in respect of which a disbursement of €3 million was drawn down and received on June 22, 2018 following the fulfilment of the key condition in April 2018 that the FDA clear the Unyvero System and the LRT Application.
-Pursuant to the Amendment Letter, following the disbursement of €3 million as described above, the disbursement of the balance of the second tranche, with an aggregate commitment of up to €12 million, has been amended as follows: (i) first, a disbursement of up to €5 million would become available subject to Curetis N.V. having raised cumulative new equity of at least €13.5 million, which was partly accomplished through the issuance of shares raising €4.1 million in an equity offering in May 2018 and partially by a follow-on equity offering in November 2018 which raised €8.9 million; and (ii) the remaining distribution amount of up to €7 million would become available subject to Curetis having installed 350 Unyvero Analyzers globally as well as Curetis' consolidated revenues being at least €10 million over the 12 months preceding the request for the loan disbursement.
-As regards (i), in return for EIB waiving certain conditions precedent to disbursing this aforementioned €5million tranche, the parties have agreed pursuant to the Amended and Restated EIB Finance Contract on a 2.1% participation percentage interest (PPI).
+Curetis, as borrower, and the European Investment Bank, or EIB, as lender, entered into a finance contract, originally dated December 12, 2016 (where applicable, as amended or restated), as amended by an amendment letter dated April 20, 2018, or the Amendment Letter, and by an amended and restated finance contract dated May 20, 2019, or the Amended and Restated EIB Finance Contract and collectively referred to as the EIB Finance Contract, providing for two term loan tranches in the aggregate principal amount of €25 million for the purpose of financing the development of novel test panels, e.g. for intraabdominal infections and sepsis host response as well as urinary tract infection, cardiology associated infection and extended respiratory panels, as well as future panels on platforms such as the Unyvero Platform, including the necessary clinical trials to obtain the relevant regulatory approvals for market authorization and reimbursement, and capex for manufacturing expansion.
+The loan amount is split into two tranches, a first tranche of €10 million which was drawn down in April 2017 and a second tranche of up to an additional €15 million, in respect of which a disbursement of €3 million was drawn down and received on June 22, 2018 following the fulfillment of the key condition in April 2018 that the FDA clear the Unyvero System and the LRT Application Cartridge.
+Pursuant to the Amendment Letter, following the disbursement of €3 million as described above, the disbursement of the balance of the second tranche, with an aggregate commitment of up to €12 million, has been amended as follows: (i) first, a disbursement of up to €5 million would become available subject to Curetis N.V. having raised cumulative new equity of at least €13.5 million, which was partly accomplished through the issuance of shares raising €4.1 million in an equity offering in May 2018 and partially by a follow-on equity offering in November 2018 which raised €8.9 million; and (ii) the remaining distribution amount of up to €7 million would become available subject to Curetis having installed 350 Unyvero Analyzers globally as well as Curetis' consolidated revenues being at least €10 million over the 12 months preceding the request for the loan disbursement are not expected to be met.
+In regards to (i), in return for EIB waiving certain conditions precedent to disbursing this aforementioned €5 million tranche, the parties agreed pursuant to the Amended and Restated EIB Finance Contract on a 2.1% participation percentage interest, or PPI.
 Upon maturity of this tranche, i.e. not before around mid-2024 (and no later than mid-2025), EIB will be entitled to an additional payment that is equity-linked and equivalent to 2.1% of the then total valuation of Curetis.
 All other terms and conditions of the EIB financing contract with Curetis remain unchanged.
-As regards (ii), the conditions referred to therein are not expected to be met and Curetis, therefore, does not anticipate having access to any further tranches under the EIB Finance Contract going forward.
+In regards to (ii), the conditions referred to therein are not expected to be met and Curetis, therefore, does not anticipate having access to any further tranches under the EIB Finance Contract going forward.